-Do not order low back X-rays or other forms of low back imaging as part of a routine preplacement medical examination
+Do not request low back X-rays or other forms of low back imaging as part of a routine preplacement medical examination

 The purpose of preplacement medical examinations should be to determine an individual's ability to perform the job.
 However, such examinations are generally not recommended unless there is a reason for using them to assess some specific occupational risks.
 Even if a routine preplacement medical examination is justified, low back X-rays and other imaging are not useful preplacement tests to undertake because they have not been found to predict future injuries.
-These tests also result in unnecessary radiation exposure.
+These tests also result in unnecessary radiation exposure and age-related, asymptomatic, clinically unimportant findings may trigger further imaging evaluation and/or patient anxiety.

-Do not order X-rays or other imaging for acute non-specific low back pain, unless there are red flags or other clinical reasons to suspect serious spinal pathology
+Do not request X-rays or other imaging for acute non-specific low back pain, unless there are red flags or other clinical reasons to suspect serious spinal pathology

 As little as two per cent of low back pain cases represent potentially serious conditions requiring surgical or medical intervention.
 The majority of acute low back pain episodes are benign, self-limiting cases that do not warrant any X-ray or imaging studies.
-Indeed, unnecessary X-rays and imaging can be harmful due to the potential adverse health effects associated with radiation exposure.
+Indeed, unnecessary X-rays and imaging can be harmful due to the potential adverse health effects associated with radiation exposure, incidental findings that trigger more imaging to be performed, and description of asymptomatic, age-related changes in the spine that can result in inappropriate patient anxiety.
 Moreover, the attribution of symptoms to unrelated incidental findings can then lead to unnecessary surgery.

-It is therefore recommended that X-rays and imaging of the lower back should be performed only if there are red flags such as: a history of significant trauma, cauda equina syndrome, symptoms suggestive of a tumour or infection (fever, weight loss, and a history of cancer), and steroid use.
+It is therefore recommended that X-rays and other imaging of the lower back should be performed only if there are red flags such as: a history of significant trauma, cauda equina syndrome, symptoms suggestive of a tumour or infection (fever, weight loss, and a history of cancer) and steroid use .
+Also, plain radiography is insufficiently sensitive and specific pain associated with these risk factors with the exception of suspected 'low energy' fractures e.g. low-height falls in the elderly or osteoporotic.
+In these cases, plain radiography can be useful to determine whether a fracture is present and inform investigation and treatment of patients at risk of osteoporosis to prevent further fragility fractures.

-Do not prescribe opiates for the treatment of acute or chronic pain without assessing the patient's clinical condition, potential side effects, alternative analgesic options, work status, and capacity to perform safety-critical activities such as driving a motor vehicle
+Do not prescribe opioids for the treatment of acute or chronic pain without assessing the patient's clinical condition, potential side effects, alternative analgesic options, work status, and capacity to perform safety-critical activities such as driving a motor vehicle